frandallfarmer/neohabitat/pushserver/public/docs/region/NOT_FOUND.md

 A Pretty Chill Habitat Region
 -----------------------------

-Oh dang, looks like you're in a pretty neat Habitat region!
+Oh dang, looks like you're in a Habitat region!

 To help you explore, here are some useful docs: